 Are you interested in working at Highlands Aerial Park as a Zipline Guide?

 Each year, we hire guides in late spring/early summer to help meet the demands of the busy summer months.
-Training typically takes place in early June.
+Training typically takes place the second week in June.